PriyankaMiranda/DL-Defect_Detection/README.md

 Pipeline -
 ------------

-2) Data augmentation -
+1) Data augmentation -
 	For both good and bad image.

-2) Feature extraction -
+2) Classification Neural net -
-	Remove last softmax layer and get features for this image from existing pre-trained model (VGG, MobileNet, Resnet..)
-	Features extracted from models :
+	Siamese nural net (VGG model with some changes to the final 2 layers).
 	* VGG net : 4096 features
+	Look at modelsummary to get the structure.
+	The neural net identifies whther the two images are similar or different

-3) Training -
+3) Segmentation neural net -
-	To do ....
-	Simple ML techniques
+	This net is used to identify keypoints in the two images deemed different based on the classification neural net.
+	These keypoints are matched to each other.
+The remaining unmatched keypoints in the tested are segmented.

+4) Visualize data

 Other possibilies -
 ---------------------

-* Siamese neural networks
+* Siamese neural network - other models to be tested - MobileNet, Resnet,Inception, Xception